go-i2p/go-gittisane/README.md

 // First, make sure that the onramp.Garlic API is set up: var garlic, i2perr = onramp.NewGarlic("gitea-anon", "127.0.0.1:7656", onramp.OPT_DEFAULTS)

 // This implements the GetListener function for I2P.
-Note the exemption for Unix sockets. func I2PGetListener(network, address string) (net.Listener, error) {
+Note the exemption for Unix sockets, which is implemented in net_anon_unix.go and net_anon_windows.go func I2PGetListener(network, address string) (net.Listener, error) {
 	// Add a deferral to say that we've tried to grab a listener defer GetManager().InformCleanup()